SamGeisler/Keyboard-Interface/README.md

 The board will transmit codes to the keyboard over PS/2 to illuminate status LEDs (caps lock, scroll lock, and num lock).
 Included is a test bench to verify the functionality of the PS/2 transmission routine.

-PS/2 Transceiver design is based on implementation found in.
-All other code is compeletely original.
+PS/2 Transceiver design is based on the implementation found in *FPGA Prototypign by Verilog Examples*, Pong P. Chu, 2008.